Create and manage a lab template in Azure Lab Services

 Template changes are not available on lab users' existing virtual machines until after you publish the lab template again.
 Follow steps in the next section to publish the updated template VM.

 In this step, you publish the template VM.
 When you publish the template VM, Azure Lab Services creates VMs in the lab by using the template.
 All virtual machines have the same configuration as the template.

 When you republish a template VM, Azure Lab Services reimages the lab VMs and removes all changes and data on the VM.

 On the Template page, select Publish on the toolbar.

-Publishing is a permanent action.
-It can't be undone.
+Publishing is a permanent action and can't be undone.

 On the Publish template page, enter the number of virtual machines you want to create in the lab, and then select Publish.

-You see the status of publishing the template on page.
-If using Azure Lab Services August 2022 Update, publishing can take up to 20 minutes.
+You can track the publishing status on the template.
+If you're using lab plans, publishing can take up to 20 minutes.

-When you create a new lab from an exported lab VM image, you’re unable to login with the credentials you used for creating the lab.
-Follow these steps to troubleshoot the login problem.
+When you create a new lab from an exported lab VM image, you’re unable to sign in with the credentials you used for creating the lab.
+Follow these steps to troubleshoot the sign-in problem.